Rowland0119/MiD-face-login3/README.md

 1. **Face Enrollment**
    - User scans their face (webcam/phone).
-   - Face template is securely created and stored only in the browser (localStorage or IndexedDB).
+   - Face template is securely created and stored only in the browser (localStorage).

 2. **Wallet Linking**
-   - User connects their Polkadot.js wallet.
+   - User connects their Polkadot wallet.
    - Face identity is cryptographically linked to the wallet address.

 3. **Face Login for Dapps**